Connect with us

 Senate unveils income tax cut plan, signaling battle among Capitol leaders

-The Senate on Tuesday unveiled its proposal to cut the state income tax, not eliminate it altogether as the House and governor propose.
+The state Senate on Tuesday unveiled its proposal to cut the state income tax, not eliminate it altogether as the House and governor propose.

 It would also reduce the tax on groceries, provide a tax rebate up to $1,000 for 2022 and reduce the cost of car tags.